Good Luck Jewelry? Check Out These 10 Evil Eye Bracelets People Are Buying Now on Amazon

 The evil eye charm features a genuine Swarovski crystal for the pupil.
 That crystal is encased in a delicately carved charm, with detailed swirls and dots adding to the overall feel of the piece.
 It reminds of us of the gorgeous sand mandalas the artists take so much time and care in creating, only to destroy them after they have been appreciated for long enough.
 At least with this charm, you won’t have to destroy it after a couple of wears.

 Made with what the makers call Rafaelian silver, this bracelet comes in your choice of white, yellow, or rose gold finish.
-Rafaelian silver seems to be an economic and environmentally friendly use of recycled metals to create their pieces.
-So while these are gorgeous, these may not be allergen free creations.
+Rafaelian silver seems to be an economical and environmentally friendly use of recycled metals to create their pieces.
+So while these are gorgeous, these may not be allergen-free creations.

 6. Alex and Ani Evil Eye Cuff Bracelet